bittercrow/evernote-make-contents-table/README.md

 Description
 ===========
 This is a Web App to make a table of contents in Evernote's notes.
-Bold strings that are presented as the contents will be collected and displayed in the top of their note.
+Bold strings that are presented in a note will be collected and displayed in the top of the note.

 ex.